wloving77/dmtl4-MCS/src/predLogic.md

 expressions in predicate logic can be interpreted over an unlimited range of domains, each comprising entities, functions, and relations.
-Predicate logic gives us a language in which to express propositions about *many* different kinds of worlds.
+Predicate logic gives us a language in which to express complex propositions about properties of objects and relations among them in *many* different kinds of worlds.

+## Overview

 The syntax of predicate logic retains the logical operators of propositional logic, but also has new